lorenzocopelli/weatherapi/README.md

 ForecastWeather f = await wr.forecastWeatherByLocation(lat, lon);
 ```

-### Search API
+### Search/Autocomplete API

-For specific documentation on the Search API, see the [WeatherAPI docs](https://www.weatherapi.com/docs/).
+For specific documentation on the Search/Autocomplete API, see the [WeatherAPI docs](https://www.weatherapi.com/docs/).

-Search API allows a user to get a list of locations matching a provided search query.
+Search/Autocomplete API allows a user to get a list of locations matching a provided search query.
 The data is returned as a `SearchResults` object.

 The results can be queried either through a city name or through a latitude and longitude.